Skip to Main Content

 - This should import the exported items into your Zotero library in a date-stamped collection.

-Zotero can import the following bibliographic file formats:
+Zotero can import several popular bibliographic file formats including:

 - MAB2, MARC, MARCXML